KAROLINA KABOOMPICS / Pexels

 It’s this reason that many cannabis consumers don’t have to wait longer than a few days to show up clean on a blood test.
 Light consumers will likely only have to wait one or two days.

-How Much THC can You have in your Blood to Pass?
+How Much THC Can You have in your Blood to Pass?

 Blood testing can detect very small traces of THC in your blood.
 Some recreational cannabis states have a policy that claims that having more than five nanograms per milliliter of THC metabolite in your system makes you too intoxicated to drive.